A clustering approach for pairwise comparison matrices: Introduction

 On the other hand, we do not know of any studies where individual PCMs are clustered in order to aggregate them.
 The current paper aims to fill this research gap, which is our main contribution to the extant literature.

-The proposed clustering methodology can be used for several purposes since: \begin{itemize} \item it provides an alternative aggregation procedure if the number of clusters is restricted to one; \item it gives information on the ability of aggregated preferences to represent the individual preferences; \item it makes it possible to detect some mistakes in the original data, which is far from trivial in LGDSM problems. \end{itemize} In addition, a crucial advantage of our aggregation method is the lack of any requirement on the number of missing entries in the PCMs, which is an especially useful property in LGDSM problems where the underlying pairwise comparisons are obtained via a questionnaire that can be finished at every point \citep{FanLiangPedryczDong2024}.
+The proposed clustering methodology can be used for several purposes: \begin{itemize} \item it might provide an alternative aggregation procedure if the number of clusters is restricted to one; \item it gives information on the ability of aggregated preferences to represent the individual preferences; \item it makes it possible to detect some mistakes in the original data, which is far from trivial in LSGDM problems; \item it can help to identify common sources of inconsistency. \end{itemize} In addition, a crucial advantage of our clustering method is the lack of any requirement on the number of missing entries in the PCMs, which can be especially useful in LSGDM problems where the underlying pairwise comparisons are obtained via a questionnaire that can be finished at every point \citep{FanLiangPedryczDong2024}.
 Naturally, a complete PCM will have a stronger effect on clustering, but this seems to be a fair compensation for the DMs who have devoted more effort and time to reveal their preferences.

 The proposed clustering approach guarantees that the cluster centres are PCMs given by at least one DM.
 This is also an attractive property because a cluster centre is difficult to interpret if it strongly differs from individual opinions in a MCDM problem.